databendlabs/databend/docs/doc/15-sql-functions/110-semi-structured-functions/as_type.md

 - AS_INTEGER: Int64
 - AS_FLOAT:   Float64
 - AS_STRING:  String
-- AS_ARRAY:   Array
+- AS_ARRAY:   Variant contains Array
-- AS_OBJECT:  Object
+- AS_OBJECT:  Variant contains Object

 ## Examples